syncfusion-content/maui-docs/MAUI/PDF-Viewer/Text-Search.md

 ### Search completion percentage

 The `TotalPagesSearched` property of the `TextSearchProgressEventArgs` provides the total number of pages that have been searched to find the specified text across the PDF document.
-You may use this information to find the search completion percentage.
-See the code example below.
+You may use this information to find the search completion percentage as shown in the following code example:

 {% tabs %}
 {% highlight C# %}